Residential Property

 • If the activity could be for leisure or commercial purposes.
 Such as beekeeping or equestrian use, is there evidence of commercial use?

 • Has a lease granted to a third party for the exclusive use of the land?
-This would suggest that the land is unlikely to be ‘garden or grounds’.
+This would suggest that the land is unlikely to be a ‘garden or grounds’.

 Outbuildings

 The nature and layout of any outbuildings can be significant in determining.
 Whether the land is ‘garden or grounds’.
 The presence of domestic outbuildings, areas laid out for hobbies.
 Or, small orchards or stables and paddocks suitable for leisure use would say.
-That the land is ‘garden or grounds’.
-The presence of commercial farming, commercial woodland, commercial equestrian use.
-Thus, other commercial use would suggest the contrary.
+That the land is a ‘garden or grounds’.
+The presence of commercial farming, commercial woodland, and commercial equestrian use.
+Thus, other commercial uses would suggest the contrary.

-Size and proximity to dwelling
+Size and Proximity to Dwelling

-Physical proximity to the dwelling makes it more likely that the land is ‘garden or grounds’.
+Physical proximity to the dwelling makes it more likely that the land is a ‘garden or grounds’.
 Land separated from the building may also fall into this category.

-The Complete picture
+The Complete Picture

 In deciding the character of the land for SDLT purposes.
 It is necessary to look at the complete picture that emerges at the transaction date.